-Before choosing a reward ask, “Should I even reward my panel in the first place?”
-Some people join because they’re interested in the industry or research you’re conducting, and because they want to see the results, and genuinely care about your brand and success.
-They feel like they have an important opinion that might be valuable to your brand.
+For some people, it’s because they’re interested in the industry or research you’re conducting, they want to see the results of your research, and they genuinely care about your brand and success.
+They may also feel that their opinion might be valuable to your brand.

-- Don’t use a login portal.
+- Maximize ease.
+Don’t use a login portal.
 It’s easier to send them a smart link to the survey than have them try to remember a username and password.

 - Frequently express your gratitude.
 Participants will be motivated if they feel you genuinely care about them and value their feedback.

-- Personalize the interactions with them.
+- Personalize the interactions with your panel.
 The more personalized the interactions are the more they’ll feel valued individually.

 - Establish two-way communication with the panel members.
 They should be able to give you feedback on how the panel experience is going, and know you’re accessible.